 “First come, first served” takes on a completely different meaning when it comes to Christmas party venues.
 As funny as it may seem to advise starting to plan your Christmas party in July, it’s the harsh truth.
 Looking for a venue and booking it early is probably one of the most underrated (and ignored) pieces of advice when it comes to event planning.

-Federico Roccatagliata, a Project Manager and an in-house specialist at Tagvenue, endorses this advice:
+Federico Roccatagliata, Head of Marketplace Operations and an in-house specialist at Tagvenue, endorses this advice:

 What I found out after conducting my research on Christmas party venues, was that early planning actually makes a significant difference when it comes to the end result – in this case, the party itself.
 Our data confirm that all the most popular venues are booked by the end of the first half of September, so starting to look for a Christmas party space months ahead is your best bet to hire your desired venue.